jjiang95/phase-2-final-project/README.md

 # My Book Collection

 Welcome to my final project of phase 2 at Flatiron!
 This is a book collection/tracker app built with React that allows you to add/delete books to both the gallery and the database, view each book's details on a separately-routed page, and edit existing entries.
-Filter by genre, title, author, or read/unread status.
+Filter by genre, title, or read/unread status.

 # Installation